 Choosing a value set

-For economic studies where cost-utility analysis is anticipated, most health economists would recommend a TTO-based value set.
-If a TTO-based value set is not available for your country, you can select a TTO value set for a country that most closely approximates yours.
-Alternatively, you can use a VAS-based value set if that is available for your country.
+For economic studies where cost-utility analysis is anticipated, most health economists would recommend a choice-based based value set, derived from TTO or DCE data.
+If a choice-based value set is not available for your country/region, you can select a choice-based value set for a country/region that most closely approximates yours.
+Alternatively, you can use a VAS-based value set if that is available for your country/region.